Big East Conference Men's Basketball Player of the Year

 Seven players have been awarded a major national player of the year award in the same year that they received a Big East Player of the Year award.
 In 1985, Ewing and Mullin shared the conference award, while Ewing was named Naismith College Player of the Year and Mullin was given the John R. Wooden Award.
-The following year, Walter Berry of St. John's received the Wooden Award and the Big East Player of the Year award.
+The following year, Walter Berry of St. John's received the Wooden Award.
 In 1996, Allen received the conference award and was also the final recipient of the UPI Player of the Year Award.
 In 2004, Connecticut's Emeka Okafor won the conference award while sharing NABC Player of the Year honors with Jameer Nelson of Saint Joseph's.
 Creighton's Doug McDermott received all major national awards along with the conference award in 2014.
-Finally, Villanova's Jalen Brunson was the national player of the year as well in 2018.
+Lastly, Villanova's Jalen Brunson was the consensus national player of the year in 2018.

-Georgetown and Villanova are tied for the most winners, as measured by both awards received and individual award winners.
-For each team, seven players have won eight awards in all.
+Georgetown and Villanova are tied for the most winners with 8 selections each.
 The only current Big East members without a winner are Butler and Xavier, both of which joined the conference at its relaunch following its 2013 split into two leagues, and DePaul, members since 2005.